 Python: Preparing Python and Flask for production deployment

 This documentation is part of the Creating a REST API guide.
-You can view the complete guide here: How to create a REST API using Flask.
+You can view the complete guide here: Step-by-step guide to building a REST API with Flask in Python.

 👋 Welcome to the Stackhero documentation!